First Year Advising Frequently Asked Questions

 The AU Core is the curriculum all students will complete over their time at AU with an inquiry-based focus.
 The required courses are outlined here: https://www.american.edu/provost/undergrad/core/overview.cfm

-Students can see the requirements for all majors, minors, and certificates in the Course Catalog.
-Students can check their progress through Eagle Service and consult with First Year Advisor if any questions arise.
+Students can see the requirements for all majors, minors, and certificates in the "Academic Programs" section of the Course Catalog.
+Students can check their progress through Eagle Service (under "My Progress" in the Student Planner) and consult with their First Year Advisor if any questions arise.

 All students can make changes to their schedule including adding or dropping courses during the add/drop period.
 The add/drop period is the first 10 business days of the semester.
 During the add/drop period, students may add or drop courses or change course sections, except when academic unit or teaching unit explicitly prohibits it, without penalty or notice on their transcript.
 Students should consult with their First Year Advisor prior to adding or dropping a course.